Seek out just about any list naming the “most expensive cities in the world,” and chances are that London, England, will be on it.

 Want to get to know London on foot?
 There are tours for that – FREE tours, no less.
 The most popular and well-known free walking tour of London is Sandeman's New London tour, which runs twice daily (at 11 a.m. and 1 p.m.) from Hyde Park Corner.
 Alternatively, Discover Walks also offers 3 different themed free walking tours of London each day.

-For these, you're expected to tip your guide afterwards (usually £5-10 per person is a good amount, depending on the length of tour).
+For these, you're expected to tip your guide afterwards (usually £5-10 per person is a good amount, depending on the length of tour), but it's still a really affordable activity.

 Sightsee for free